 “The watch arrived this morning safe and sound.
 I'm very pleased with the look of it.
 Thank you for a very efficient service."

-GalleryHere are a few of my antique pocket watches, most if not all of which have been sold.
+GalleryHere are a few of the antique pocket watches that I have previously restored (none are available, most having been sold).
 Click on the image for another view.

 Four very nice English made watches by J.W.
 Benson.A hansom bunch of Bensons.
 Clockwise from top left: “The Bank” Keyless 1917; “Ludgate” 1888; a superb “Bank” Half Hunter and a 3/4 plate pin set, 1916.